 In high school, I initially explored medical assisting at my local vocational school, but it didn’t take long to realize it wasn’t the right fit.
 That experience taught me a valuable lesson: you never know what you like until you try it.
 From that point on, I adopted a mindset of exploration, taking on multiple internships and gaining hands-on experience to refine my interests.

 Currently, I am preparing to start an internship with the U.S. Probation and Pretrial Services, an opportunity I am eager to pursue.
 Through my prior internships, I have discovered my passion for investigative work.
 While I have not yet found a specific niche, I know that any career involving detailed analysis, evidence examination, and problem-solving excites me.
 However, I have also realized that traditional law enforcement roles focused on patrolling and custody may not align with my long-term goals.
-Instead, I seek a position that allows me to wake up every day excited about the work I am doing.
+Instead, I am seeking a position that allows me to wake up every day excited about the work I am doing.

 Gaining Hands-On Experience Through Internships and Training